 Up your jazz playing by learning from some of the best jazz artists in the country – professionals who earn a living playing and teaching the next generation of musicians.
 In this summer jazz camp, you’ll get the opportunity to rehearse and perform daily in big bands and combos, as well as get specialized coaching on your instrument.
 The daily curriculum will include music theory, arranging and improvisational techniques, and master classes.
 Guest artists and faculty perform with students at concerts held at the end of each week.

 Jazz thrives and grows when it is passed unselfishly from generation to generation.
-Come to the Jazz In The Pines Student Clinic and learn from a generation of greats.
+Come to the Idyllwild Summer Jazz Intensive and learn from a generation of greats.
 This two-week session will coincide with the return of Jazz in the Pines, giving students an exciting opportunity to learn from and see performances from Jazz greats in an intimate festival environment.

 - Fill out the online application using the Register Now button on our website.

 - In the application, we ask if your child is in an honor group or band.

 - Please fill in the Honor band questions when prompted in the application.

 - You will not see the deduction for the Honor Music discount when you get to the payment page – as this is a discount, it must be manually applied by a member of the registration team.

 - When you submit your application, your card will not be charged immediately, as music students’ applications need to be reviewed for: